The Oscars is moving to YouTube starting in 2029

 The Oscars ceremony is moving to YouTube starting in 2029, the Academy of Motion Picture Arts and Sciences announced on Wednesday.

-ABC, the Oscars' longtime home, will broadcast the awards ceremony through 2028, The Associated Press reports.
+ABC, the Oscars' longtime home, will continue broadcasting the awards ceremony through 2028.

-YouTube CEO Neal Mohan called the Oscars "one of our essential cultural institutions" and said that partnering with the academy "to bring this celebration of art and entertainment to viewers all over the world will inspire a new generation of creativity and film lovers while staying true to the Oscars' storied legacy," according to Variety.
+In a statement, YouTube CEO Neal Mohan called the Oscars "one of our essential cultural institutions" and said that the partnership "to bring this celebration of art and entertainment to viewers all over the world will inspire a new generation of creativity and film lovers while staying true to the Oscars' storied legacy."

+The awards ceremony will be available on YouTube for free, the Academy said, and the platform will retain global rights to stream it through 2033.
+YouTube, which is owned by Google, will also be home to other Oscars events like nominations announcements.

+The Oscars' shift to YouTube marks a major move for awards shows away from broadcast television.
+The ceremony has aired on ABC since the 1970s.